 A few need no introduction, take Paul von Hindenburg for example, the former president of the Weimar Republic.
 And Jan A.P Kaczmarek (1953) a composer who grabbed an Oscar in 2005 for the score of Finding Neverland.
-Another who found fame in Hollywood was Krzysztof Komeda (1931 – 1969), a jazz legend who also scored themes for Polański’s classics Knife in the Water and Rosemary’s Baby.
+Another who found fame in Hollywood was Krzysztof Komeda (1931 – 1969), a jazz legend who also scored themes for Roman Polański’s classics Knife in the Water and Rosemary’s Baby.
 He died falling off a rock.
 Other names, however, will have you scratching your head and staring into space.
 Take for instance the marvellously titled Sir Paul Edmund de Strzelecki (1797-1873).
 This guy lead quite a life and his story includes being exiled out of town for trying it on with a fifteen year old girl.
 An aristocrat, explorer and geologist he escaped Russian ruled Poland for life in England where he became friends with Florence Nightingale and later went on to discover gold in Australia.
+In 1840 he became the first man to scale Australia’s highest peak.

 Then there's Paul Leonhardt, a German chess genius who died during a match in 1934.
 More famous Germans who hailed from Posen/Poznań come in the form of Lothar von Arnauld de La Periere, recognised as the most successful U-Boat ace ever with 141 sinkings to his name.